JosephusPaye/stash/README.md

 ### Using custom storage

-You can use a custom storage backend to store cache items, by implementing the [Storage interface](#types).
+You can use a custom storage backend to store cached items by implementing the [Storage interface](#types).

-The following example shows how to use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a browser to store cached items (note that this is a simple, unoptimized example for illustration only):
+The following example shows how to use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a browser to store cached items.
+Note that this is a simple, unoptimized example for illustration only.

 <details>
 <summary>View example</summary>